kdavies4/ModelicaRes/doc/README.txt

-Documentation for modelicares
+Documentation for ModelicaRes
 =============================

-This is the top-level build directory for documenting modelicares.
+This is the top-level build directory for documenting ModelicaRes.
 All of the documentation is written using Sphinx, a Python documentation system built on top of ReST.
 This file has been copied and adapted from matplotlib v1.2 (http://matplotlib.org/), which is licensed as open source